jakehannam/Superstore-Data-Analysis/README.md

 </ul>

 ## SQL Analysis
-Questions 1-4 were all answered from SQL queries, which can all be found in the notebook.
+Questions 1-4 were all answered from SQL queries, which can all be found in the SQL file as well as in the notebook.
 The following insights were found:
 <ol>
     <li>The category with the HIGHEST sales was TECHNOLOGY.</li>
     <li>WYOMING was the state with the FEWEST customers.</li>